Loyalists in Virginia During and After the American Revolution

 A significant part of the white farmers who did not belong to the gentry were unwilling to enlist in the Continental Army and evaded militia service, as they recognized another "rich man's war but a poor man's fight."
 Quakers chose to suffer economic punishment from Virginia county governments in order to avoid providing militia enlistees or supplies for war.
 Enslaved people scaped to British warships or armies when the opportunity presented itself, choosing actual liberty rather than support a change in regime leadership that claimed to fight for liberty - but only for whites.

 Over a century ago, historian Carl Becker highlighted that the American Revolution involved more than a war to end the role of Parliament and the King of England in control of the colonies.
-The was was a fight for home rule, but also a fight to determine who would rule at home once the colonies gained their independence.
+The American Revolution was a fight for home rule, but also a fight to determine who would rule at home once the colonies gained their independence.
+Eliminating the authority of the British government created a vacuum that might be filled by mobs, such as the supposed "Indians" in Boston who destroyed private property by dumping tea in the harbor.

-Henry Lee II, known as "Lighthorse Harry Lee," witnessed brutal atrocities by between loyalists and rebels in the Carolinas in 1781.
-The experience shaped his political philosophy and made hu=im as Federalist in support of a strong national government.
-Lee struggled to prevent his militia from executing loyalists who had surrendered.
-Despite his efforts, he wrote a fellow general that:3
+Henry Lee III, known as "Lighthorse Harry Lee," witnessed brutal atrocities by between loyalists and rebels in the Carolinas in 1781.
+The experience shaped his political philosophy and made him as Federalist in support of a strong national government which could control mob violence and enforce the rule of law.

 ...tories... are taken and killed daily.